The place where one draws breath and calls one's home; 'tis whence one begins;

 The spacetime one calls one's home is under tremendous pressure, and the issue is with whom, why, and to what extent one is willing to share it.

-The images are not a strict document; rather then depict a place that is defined by explicit morphological characteristics, though it remains conceptually and geographically boundless.
+This series of images is not a strict document; rather then depict a place that is defined by explicit morphological characteristics, though it remains conceptually and geographically boundless.

 Transcreation in English by Theo Bouchelos

 copyright all images michalis poulas